sara-sabr/ITStrategy/_pages/en/strategy-target-solution-delivery-model.md

 **4) 2010 Spring Report of the Auditor General of Canada[^20]**

 The report examined whether five of the government entities with the largest IT expenditures have adequately identified and managed risks related to aging IT systems.
-All of them indicated that aging IT is a significant risk and the majority included it in their corporate risk profile (i.e. ESDC is one of them).
+All of them indicated that aging IT is a significant risk and the majority included it in their corporate risk profile (i.e., ESDC is one of them).

 The report indicated that investment plans are not supported by a funding strategy where sufficient source of funds are provided to complete all initiatives necessary to manage aging IT.
 In 2008, HRSDC prepared a Long-Term Capital Plan consisting of 20 projects and initiatives costing $947.4 million over 5 years.